Jacques Rancière: The Ignorant Schoolmaster

 Rancière's book, The Ignorant Schoolmaster: Five Lessons in Intellectual Emancipation (original title Le Maître ignorant: Cinq leçons sur l'émancipation intellectuelle, published in 1987) was written for educators and educators-to-be.
 Through the story of Joseph Jacotot, Rancière challenges his readers to consider equality as a starting point rather than a destination.
 In doing so, he asks educators to abandon the themes and rhetoric of cultural deficiency and salvation.
 Rather than requiring informed schoolmasters to guide students towards prescribed and alienating ends, Rancière argues that educators can channel the equal intelligence in all to facilitate their intellectual growth in virtually unlimited directions.
 The schoolmaster need not know anything (and may be ignorant).
 Rancière begins with the premises that all are of equal intelligence and that any collective educational exercise founded on this principle can provide the insights from which knowledge is constructed.
 He claims that the poor and disenfranchised should feel perfectly able to teach themselves whatever it is they want to know.
 Furthermore, anyone can lead, and the oppressed should not feel bound to experts or reliant on others for their intellectual emancipation.
 Jacotot advocated the 'equality of intelligence' and claimed that an ignorant person could teach another ignorant person.
 Rancière developed this idea in The Ignorant Schoolmaster, saying that “there is stultification whenever one intelligence is subordinated to another ... whoever teaches without emancipating stultifies”.

-Influence
+Legacy

 In 2006, it was reported that Rancière's aesthetic theory had become a point of reference in the visual arts, and Rancière has lectured at such art world events as the Frieze Art Fair.

 Former French presidential candidate Ségolène Royal described Rancière as her favourite philosopher.

 Rancière's writings have influenced developments in film theory, including historical and comparative approaches to representation, politics and spectatorship.

 The literary critic Rita Felski has named Rancière as an important precursor to the project of postcritique within literary studies.

 Among those intellectuals influenced by his work, Gabriel Rockhill, the editor and translator into English of Rancière's The Politics of Aesthetics, has developed a new paradigm for thinking about the historical relation between aesthetics and politics in close dialogue with Rancière's writings.

+Awards and recognition

+Rancière was honored in 2023 by Les Rencontres Philosophiques de Monaco and the Prince Pierre Foundation, who presented him with the Prix de la Principauté for his lifetime of achievement and entire body of work.